TencentYoutuResearch/PersonReID-YouReID/README.md

 "val_im_names": [list of image names] #storing a list of names of validation images "test_im_names": [list of image names] #storing a list of names of testing images "test_marks"/"val_marks": [list of 0/1] #0/1 indicates if an image is in gallery

+you can run tools/transform_market1501.py to get the formatted dataset or download from [formatted market1501](https://drive.google.com/file/d/1tqRV9ECq3zufuGzXpCvk3SF5jJEa51EB/view?usp=sharing)

+### convert pretrained model
+our pretrained model is converted from torch official resnet model, you can run tools/convert_torch_to_tf.py to get them.
+Or you can download them from [convertedResnet](https://drive.google.com/file/d/1Lxhj9RpzwXerJ-p4lD4RmEnuaoIxDCdT/view?usp=sharing)

 ### train
 1. Configure basic settings in core/config